 Working at Height

 Where possible, we will try to avoid the need for work at height.
 Where this is not practicable, we will ensure that any work is properly planned to identify suitable precautions.
 We will make sure that these are implemented, including the provision of any training and checks to ensure the safety of any equipment used.

+Reviewed & Reapproved 16th June 2026